Bug report #15570

 Hum seeing https://github.com/qgis/QGIS/blob/master/src/providers/ogr/qgsogrprovider.cpp#L2951 , which is the only function to call repack(), I'm wondering if the QgsOgrConnPool::instance()->invalidateConnections( dataSourceUri() ) call done at line 2969 shouldn't be added as well to the top of repack(), around https://github.com/qgis/QGIS/blob/master/src/providers/ogr/qgsogrprovider.cpp#L144 .
 The issue might be that a reader (the attribute table e.g) has a connection from the connection pool on the shapefile, which could interfere with deletion/renaming.

-#2 Updated by Jukka Rahkonen almost 8 years ago
+#2 Updated by Jukka Rahkonen about 8 years ago

 I have a feeling that this issue is related #15393.
 Perhaps the "read only" copies keep some files locked.

-#3 Updated by Nyall Dawson almost 8 years ago
+#3 Updated by Nyall Dawson about 8 years ago

 Even - thanks for the hints!
 Here's some answers: